 Fast forward two years in 1939, Philips gave the shaving world’s first rotary shaver and then in 1966 the triple head rotary shaver.

-In 1940s, the first battery powered electric shavers entered the market.
+In the 1940s, the first battery-powered electric shavers entered the market.

 How does an electric shaver work?

-What you’re paying for is convenience of not having to use a shaving cream and the ability to shave dry.
-But expect some stubble on your face afterwards.
+What you’re paying for is the convenience of not having to use shaving cream and the ability to shave dry.
+But expect some stubble on your face afterward.